 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value of financial assets and liabilities traded in active markets are based on quoted market prices at the close of trading on the reporting date.
 The Fund uses the last traded market price as its valuation input for financial assets and liabilities if the last traded price falls within the bid-ask spread.
-In other circumstances where the last traded price is not within the bid-ask spread that is most representative of fair value for financial reporting purposes.
+In other circumstances where the last traded price is not within the bid-ask spread, the Manager determines the point within the bid-ask spread that is most representative of fair value for financial reporting purposes.